UTS-RI/gp_comet/README.md

 **G**aussian **P**rocess for **CO**mpentation of **M**otion for **E**vent-based **T**tracking

-This is the implementation of the IEEE ICRA2023 paper __Continuous-Time Gaussian Process Motion-Compensation for Event-vision Pattern Tracking with Distance Fields__ available at __Link to be provided soon__.
+This is the implementation of the IEEE ICRA2023 paper __Continuous-Time Gaussian Process Motion-Compensation for Event-vision Pattern Tracking with Distance Fields__ available [here](https://arxiv.org/abs/2303.02672).

 Given seeds (x,y,t), this piece of software performs motion compensation and pattern tracking using solely event data.